vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 should not be using that mechanism (I should just avoid getting injured).

-## Current protocol for strength exercises
+## Current protocol

 ### Frequency: 2 to 3 days

-I generally do strength exercises about once every 2-3 days when well.
+I generally do weight-lifting exercises about once every 2-3 days when well.
 The gap is variable between 2 and 3 days, allowing me a bit of flexibility in terms of time availability, fatigue levels, and other strength-using stuff during the day (such as shopping).

 ### Warmup

-I always start strength exercises after returning from jogging (within about 20 minutes of returning).
+I always start weight-lifting exercises after returning from jogging (within about 20 minutes of returning).
 Also, right before starting, I do standing-on-one-leg-with-eyes-closed exercises.
 The goal of these is to confirm that my balance is fine -- if there are issues with my